 There are numerous materials which can be used to print out 3D prints on machines as cheap as $1000.
-One of the most exciting developments is continuous fiber using 3D technology which is made using UV thermoset resin.
-The company responsible for this development – Continuous Composites (CC3D) – has received the Emerging Innovation Award for 2016, given by RadTech at the UV/EV Chicago conference.
+Continuous fiber using 3D technology which is made using UV thermoset resin is one of the popular ones.
+In fact, the company responsible for this development – Continuous Composites (CC3D) – has received the Emerging Innovation Award for 2016, given by RadTech at the UV/EV Chicago conference.
 The company’s development would improve 3D printing to a great extent.
 Read on to find out more about other developments in the printing of 3D printing of continuous composites:

 What is continuous fiber using 3D technology?